 The second heaven of outer space was totally empty and therefore dark until a temporary localized astronomic light was created to begin the day/night cycle.11

-Dr. Whitcomb’s belief is much more in accord with what Scripture has to say on this subject in that there is no mention of repurposing of the initial light source from days 1–3.
+Dr. Whitcomb’s belief was much more in accord with what Scripture has to say on this subject in that there is no mention of repurposing of the initial light source from days 1–3.
 Instead, the text seems to state that God created a temporary and localized light source that was done away with when the sun was created, as it was no longer necessary.
-It is clear that Dr. Whitcomb views days 1–3 as literal 24-hour days, and that the first light served the same basic [temporary] function as the sun which replaced it.
+It is clear that Dr. Whitcomb viewed days 1–3 as literal 24-hour days, and that the first light served the same basic [temporary] function as the sun which replaced it.

 An Unnamed Temporary Local Light Source